albertostefanelli/new-academic/content/post/weights_blog_post/weights_blog_post.md

 The procedure to calculate voting behaviour weights is a bit more complicated compared to the previous one.
 For the demographic weights, we used the joint distribution of the demographic variables.
 This means that we have the LFS estimated number of males living in Wallonia, aged between 18-28, with a high level of education.
 For voting behaviour, we do not have a complete cross-classification for the grouping variables.
 We only know the marginal distribution, that is, the total number of people who voted for a certain party, who cast a blanc or null vote, and who did not vote.
 In other words, we do not know the number of males living in Wallonia, aged between 18-28, with a high level of education who voted for the Socialist Party or cast a null vote.
 As such, we need to use a technique called raking.

+Raking belongs to the so called linear calibration techniques in which the weights are a linear combination of the variables used to construct the weights that minimise the discrepancy between the survey total and the known population total for a given variable.
 Given two different contingency tables, raking searches for the values to assign to the cells of the first table such that its marginal counts (the row and column "totals") are the same as in the second table.
 For example, we know from the population data that our sample should be 48% male and 52% female with 80% of turnout during the election day.
 The raking procedure will first adjust the weights so that the gender ratio in the survey matches the desired population distribution.
 Next, the weights are adjusted so that the voters and non-voters marginal distribution in the survey matches the population figures.
 If the adjustment for voting makes the sex distribution out of alignment, the weights are adjusted till all of the post-stratification variables match their specified targets.
 That's why this procedure is called raking.
 The name refers to the process of "raking" a garden bed alternately in each direction to smooth out the soil.

 In addition to the LFS data, we gather the official 2019 electoral results and derived the vote share of each political parties at Election Day, the share of null and blank votes, and the share of non-voters.
 We acquired the 2019 electoral results from the website of the [Federal Public Services Home Affairs](https://elections2019.belgium.be/en).
 The vote share at the Election Day of the following political parties have been included in the weights calculations: CDV, NVA, Open VLD, s.pa, VB, Groen only for Flanders; PVDA/PTB for both Flanders and Wallonia; PS, MR, CDH, Ecolo, DEFI, PP only for Wallonia.
 Any other party (i.e. francophone party voted in Flanders) have been excluded from the calculations since not present in the BNES data.